syncfusion-content/blazor-docs/blazor/getting-started/license-key/how-to-register-in-an-application.md

 documentation: ug
 ---

-# Register Syncfusion License key in Blazor Application
+# Register Syncfusion&reg; License key in Blazor Application

-Syncfusion license key should be registered, if your project using Syncfusion Blazor packages reference from [nuget.org](https://www.nuget.org/packages?q=syncfusion) or from trial installer.
-The generated license key is just a string that needs to be registered before any Syncfusion control is initiated.
+Syncfusion&reg; license key should be registered, if your project using Syncfusion&reg; Blazor packages reference from [nuget.org](https://www.nuget.org/packages?q=syncfusion) or from trial installer.
+The generated license key is just a string that needs to be registered before any Syncfusion&reg; control is initiated.
 The following code is used to register the license.

 {% tabs %}
 {% highlight c# %}